ekernf01/ekernf01.github.io/_posts/2025-12-01-mse_of_differential_expression.md

 ### When Systema's "centroid" approach has better theoretical MSE than controls-only

 What about the best MSE for $D_G$?
-Let's consider two estimators: "simple" (treatment mean minus control mean) and "mean-centered" (treatment mean minus everything-else mean).
+Let's consider two estimators: "simple" (treatment mean minus control mean) and "centroid" (treatment mean minus everything-else mean).

 - For "simple", the formula is $(1/C)\sum_{i=1}^C Z_i - (1/C)\sum_{i=1}^C Y_i$, the bias is 0, and the variance is $\sigma^2/C + \sigma^2/C$.
 (Let's assume every sample has independent error with variance $\sigma^2$.)
 - For "centroid", the formula is $(1/C)\sum_{i=1}^C Z_i - (1/N)\sum_{i=1}^N X_i$, the bias is $(1/N)\sum_{i=1}^N D_{J(i)}-D_G$, and the variance is $\sigma^2/C + \sigma^2/N$.